piero-la-lune/FSE-Planner/README.md

 # FSE Planner

-FSE Planner is a map visualization app that allows you to display all kind of information from [FSE Economy](https://www.fseconomy.net) onto map :
+FSE Planner is a map visualization app that allows you to display all kind of information from [FSE Economy](https://www.fseconomy.net) onto a world map:

 * available jobs with tons of filtering options
 * available rentable planes